aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Monitoring App Analytics

-Refresh you application a couple of times and then you will be receiving usage metric in Amazon Pinpoint console.
-That’s it!
-No additional code is needed.
-Your application will now collect and send a default set of analytics data to Amazon Pinpoint, and you can add your custom tracking metrics as needed.
+Refresh your application a couple of times, and then you will start receiving usage metrics in Amazon Pinpoint console.

 ![](images/app-analytics-console.png){: class="screencap" style="max-height:500px;"}

-Since your application doesn’t have much functionality at the moment, only 'session start' events are tracked.
-As you add more functionality to your app like authorization and storage, AWS Amplify will automatically report related analytics events to Amazon Pinpoint for you, so you will know how your users are interaction with your app.
+Since your application doesn’t have much functionality at the moment, only 'session start' events are displayed in Pinpoint Console.
+As you add more cloud features to your app - like authentication - Amplify will automatically report related analytics events to Amazon Pinpoint.
+So, you will know how your users are interacting with your app.

 ## Adding Authentication

 Now that you know how to utilize Amplify CLI to enable backend services, you can add new features to your Ionic app easily.

-User authentication will be the next feature you will adding to your app.
-Our *HomeTab* module has login/logout buttons to control the auth state.
+User authentication will be the next cloud feature you will add.
+Remember that our *HomeTab* module has login/logout buttons to control the auth state.
 Now, you will replace them with a secure and scalable auth experience.
-Doing that will be very easy with Amplif Authentication category and ready-to-use UI components.
+Doing that will be very easy with Amplify Authentication category and ready-to-use UI components.

-If you have been following the tutorial from the start, and enabled Analytics in the previous step, *auth* is already enabled for your app (Analytics needs secure credentials for reporting metrics).
+If you have been following the tutorial from the start and enabled Analytics in the previous step, *auth* is already enabled for your app (analytics needs secure credentials for reporting metrics).
 In this case, you just need to run *update auth* command to create a User Pool that will store your registered users:
 ```bash
 $ amplify update auth
 $ amplify push
 ```

-If you have not enabled Analytics before, you will be using auth features for the first time.
+If you have not enabled Analytics earlier, you will be using *auth* features for the first time.
 Run the following command:

 ```bash